openfoodfacts/openfoodfacts-auth/theme/README.md

 To refresh the default Keycloak themes run `make refresh_themes`

-Note that the messages in the from-off folder are refreshed automatically from the Open Food Facts language and country taxonomies and should not be manually edited.
+Note that the messages in the theme/off/common/messages folder are refreshed automatically from the Open Food Facts language and country taxonomies and should not be manually edited.

-Only the messages in the common folder should be translated with Crowdin.
+Only the messages in the src/messages folder should be translated with Crowdin.

+The basic theme templates are used wherever possible, but currently user-profile-commons.ftl is overridden to sort country codes correctly.